Sans Famille: Searching for the Milligans

 When Rémi is accused of a robbery committed by the Driscolls, Bob and Mattia help him escape from prison.
-With the help of Bob's brother, a sailor, they return to France to search for Mrs. Milligan, in order to warn her about her brother-in-law.
-They start by going up the Seine, since the "Swan" is a remarkable boat; they soon hear that people have seen her.
-They follow the trail along rivers and canals.
+With the help of Bob's brother, a sailor, they return to France to search for Mrs. Milligan, in order to warn her about her brother-in-law, James.
+They start by travelling up the Seine, since the Swan is a remarkable boat; they soon hear that people have seen her and follow the trail along rivers and canals.

-On their way they pass through Dreuzy where they hope to meet Lise again, but they hear that Lise's uncle has died, and that a kind English lady, who journeyed on a boat, has offered to take care of Lise.
-Rémi and Mattia trace the "Swan" across France to near the Swiss border.
-They find the boat deserted, finding out that it was unable to journey further up the river, and the family continued their journey by coach, probably to Vevey.
+On their way they pass once more through Dreuzy where they hope to meet Lise again, but they hear her uncle has died and that a kind English lady, who journeyed on a boat, has offered to take care of Lise.
+Rémi and Mattia trace the Swan across France until they are near the Swiss border.
+They find the boat deserted which was unable to journey further up the river, and the family continued their journey by coach, possibly to Vevey.
 When they get to the town where "the English woman with the ill boy and the mute girl" are supposed to be, they start singing near every fence.

 One day, Rémi sings his Neapolitan song, and hears a scream and a weak voice that continues the song.
 They run to the voice and find Lise, whose voice has returned to her when she heard her long-lost Rémi.
-The boys now find that James Milligan is there too, and Rémi is afraid to meet him, but James does not know Mattia so he is able to tell Mrs. Milligan their story.
-Mrs. Milligan guesses that Rémi might be her lost eldest son, but tells Mattia to keep it secret until she is sure.
+The boys discover James Milligan is there too, and Rémi is afraid to meet him, but James does not know Mattia so he is able to tell Mrs. Milligan their story.
+Mrs. Milligan guesses that Rémi might be her lost eldest son, Richard, but tells Mattia to keep it secret until she is sure.
 She arranges for the boys to stay in a hotel, where they can have plenty of food, comfortable beds, and are visited by a barber and a tailor.